The first sequel to Darkman, released in 1995.

 Turns out that Strack's man Robert G. Durant survived being in the center of an exploding helicopter, and simply fell in to a coma.
-Upon awakening from it, he decides to become the top dog of the criminal underworld once again, and Darkman has to stop him once again.
+Upon awakening from it, he decides to become the top dog of the criminal underworld once again, and Darkman has to stop him.

 This film has examples of: